 - Sugar: Regular granulated sugar sweetens the pudding.
 Since it is cooked on the stovetop the sugar dissolves right into the mixture.

 - Butter: My favorite puddings are always finished with a tablespoon or two of butter.
 The butter gets whisked in at the end of cook time (along with the chocolate chips).
-The warm pudding melts the butter and creates a velvety texture all throughout the pudding.
+The warm pudding melts the butter and creates a velvety texture throughout the pudding.

 - Vanilla extract: A splash of good vanilla extract is also added at the end of cook time.
 The vanilla flavor won’t come through much (this pudding is all about the chocolate), but the subtle vanilla undertone really rounds out the chocolate flavors.

-What to Serve with Chocolate Pudding:
+What to serve with chocolate pudding

-This pudding is absolutely delicious as-is; it doesn’t need anything else.
-But, if you want to add a little something extra, here are our favorite additions:
+This pudding is absolutely delicious as is; it doesn’t need anything else.
+But if you want to add a little something extra, here are our favorite additions:

-- Top with whipped cream (vanilla, chocolate or espresso).
+- Top with whipped cream.

 - Dust with cocoa powder.